Jam tarts are such a popular food, I can’t recall ever meeting someone who doesn’t like them, so of course it makes perfect sense to veganise them.

 - STEP 1: Preheat your oven to 180c.
 In a bowl, rub your margarine and flour together until it resembles thick breadcrumbs.
 Add 2 tablespoons of water and gently knead to bring the ingredients together.
 If its not staying together, add a little more water, but be careful not to add too much!

-- STEP 2: On a lightly floured surface, roll out your dough till its about the thickness of a £1 coin, then use a round cutter to cut out circles big enough to fit the holes in your tart tin.
+- STEP 2: On a lightly floured surface, roll out your dough till its about 1/4 of a centimeter thick, then use a kinife to cut out pastry sections big enough to fit the holes in your tart tin, with a little extra.
+You don't want to be pulling your pastry to fit, otherwise it'll shrink in the oven.

 What do you think?